kai-lim/kai-lim/README.md

 ### Hi there 👋

 I am a final year PhD student in statistical genetics with a background in psychology.
-I analyse huge epidemiologocal datasets.
+I analyse huge epidemiological datasets.